 A four-year visa class focused on medium term skills gaps will require a higher standard of English than the two-year visa.

-Read the full Medium and Long-term Strategic Skills List (MLTSSL) here.
+Read the full combined Short-term Skilled Occupation List (STSOL) and Medium and Long-term Strategic Skills List (MLTSSL) here.

 A fee of $1150 will apply for the short term visa, while medium-term applicants will pay $2400.